FACTBOX-Evacuations from Afghanistan by country | Business

 DENMARK Denmark's prime minister said 84 people were evacuated on Wednesday from Afghanistan on a military plane.

-HUNGARY Hungary said on Wednesday it had organised the evacuation of a group of 26 Hungarian nationals working as contractors from Afghanistan and they would return to Hungary shortly on a flight organised by another country.
+HUNGARY Hungary said on Wednesday it had organized the evacuation of a group of 26 Hungarian nationals working as contractors from Afghanistan and they would return to Hungary shortly on a flight organized by another country.

 POLAND Poland has evacuated around 50 people from Afghanistan, a deputy foreign minister said on Wednesday, a day after Poland said it had around 100 people on an evacuation list.